Recently updated on November 30th, 2024 at 11:18 am

 Representation: wlw romance

 An old castle, an eerie mystery and a witch.
 Bitterthorn is a beautiful dark fantasy with a sapphic romance.
-The intriguing mystery hooks you in and the fast pace make this easy to binge read.
+The intriguing mystery hooks you in and the fast pace makes this easy to binge read.

-Bitterthorn is set in Blumwald, a town overshadowed by an ancient curse.
+Bitterthorn takes place in Blumwald, a town that an ancient curse overshadows.
 In a sinister castle in the depths of the wild wood lives a witch.
 Once a generation, she claims a companion.
 Never to be seen again.

 We follow Mina, daughter of the Duke.
 Grieving and lonely, she has lost all hope for any future.
 So when the Witch demands her next companion, Mina volunteers.